Open Accessibility Menu

 • Place the support into the wall vertically.

-• Screw-in at top and bottom.
+• Screw in at the top and bottom.

 4. Cut Your Patch